© 2024 Blaze Media LLC. All rights reserved.

 Multiple agencies quickly responded to calls for help.

-CLEARWATER, Fla. — The Standard Apartments was not in a mandatory evacuation zone, and when Hurricane Helene passed through the region, there was no flooding.
+CLEARWATER, Fla. — The Standard Apartments were not in a mandatory evacuation zone, and when Hurricane Helene passed through the region, there was no flooding.
 That all changed early Thursday morning as residents weathering Hurricane Milton started to see the waters rise in the parking lots and into the first-floor apartments.

 By 8:00 a.m., those who did not get out before the water rose up to six or eight feet were stranded in second-floor units.
 Multiple calls went out for any first responders with boats or high-water vehicles to help rescue trapped people from the complex.